Jelgava

 Jelgava is situated on a fertile plain rising only 3.5 m above mean sea level on the right bank of the river Lielupe.
-At high water the plain and sometimes the town as well can be flooded.
-It is a railway center and is also host to Jelgava Air Base.
-Its importance as a railway centre can be seen by the fact that it lies at the junction of over 6 railway lines connecting Riga to Lithuania, eastern and western Latvia, and Lithuania to the Baltic sea.
+At high water, the plain and sometimes the town as well can be flooded.
+It is a railway center, and is also a host to the Jelgava Air Base.
+Its importance as a railway centre can be seen by the fact that it lies at the junction of over 6 railway lines connecting Riga to Lithuania, eastern and western Latvia, and Lithuania to the Baltic Sea.